 Letter of credit batch modules process letter of credit applications and amendments to banks, and upload confirmations, drawdown notifications, and related information from banks.
-Letter of credit downloads and uploads data in an internationally recognized standard format called S.W.I.F.T.
-(Society for Worldwide Interbank Financial Telecommunications).
+Letter of credit downloads and uploads data in an internationally recognized standard format called SWIFT (Society for Worldwide Interbank Financial Telecommunications).

 The batch program LCADNLD extracts approved letter of credit applications to banks.
-The LCMT700 Perl script converts the LC applications from an RTM file format to the S.W.I.F.T.
-(MT 700) format.
+The LCMT700 Perl script converts the LC applications from an RTM file format to the SWIFT (MT 700) format.

 The issuing bank sends the retailer a confirmation once it agrees to stand as guarantee for the LC.
-The LCMT730 Perl script converts letter of credit confirmations from a S.W.I.F.T. format (MT730) to an RTM flat file format.
+The LCMT730 Perl script converts letter of credit confirmations from a SWIFT format (MT730) to an RTM flat file format.
 The batch program LCUPLD uploads the converted data from the table to the RTM database tables.

-The issuing bank informs the retailer when credit drawdowns are made against the LC or when bank charges the retailer the bank fees.
-The LCMT798 Perl script converts drawdowns and bank fees data from a S.W.I.F.T. file format to an RTM format.
+The issuing bank informs the retailer when credit draw downs are made against the LC or when bank charges the retailer the bank fees.
+The LCMT798 Perl script converts draw downs and bank fees data from a SWIFT file format to an RTM format.
 The batch program LCUP798 uploads the converted data from the table to the RTM database tables.

 At times after a LC has been issued and confirmed, the retailer may want to make amendments to the LC.
 An amendment to a LC is valid once all parties involved agree to the new conditions and the agreement has been registered.
 Retailer initiated amendments are extracted by the batch program LCMDNLD.
+The LCMT707 Perl script converts the LC Amendments from an RTM file format to the SWIFT (MT707) format.